-What then shall we say to these things?
+What, then, shall we say to these things?
 If God is for us, who can be against us?
 (Romans 8:31).

 For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
 And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified (Romans 8:29-30).

-Now, let’s apply what Paul was teaching the believers in Rome.
+Speaking about God’s love for them only once was not enough for Paul.
+He believed in gospel redundancy—using different words and ways to say the same thing until his audience not only understood what he was saying but that knowledge transformed them.
 What better thing could you give to your spouse?
 If the Lord is for your undeserving spouse and you are for your undeserving spouse, your spouse is in the best place any human could be.
-The two most significant things that could ever happen to a couple are for them to live in the overflowing awareness of God’s unmerited pleasure while exporting and experiencing each other’s undeniable affection.
+The two greatest things that could ever happen to a couple is for them to live in the overflowing awareness of God’s unmerited pleasure in them while exporting and experiencing each other’s undeniable affection for each other.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.